airspot-dev/krules/README.md

 - **container**: If no name is provided it refers to ruleset container.
 This section is useful to provide all environment variables referred to in the data section.
 Commonly this is made using a secret but it is not mandatory.

-Note that in both provided configurations we refer to a secret that doesn't really exist.
-You have to create on your own following our indication or in the way is more suitable for you.
+Note that in both provided configurations we refer to a secret that you need to create on your own following our indication or in the way is more suitable for you.

 On how to create secrets refer to